0abc/0abc-a22/README.md

 * Mauryan stone walls have −20% health and building time.
 * Mauryan temples have −50% resource costs and construction time (former team bonus).
 * Persians have +10% maximum population.
-* Persian structures have +20\% territory influence radius.
+* Persian structures have +10\% territory influence radius.
-* Persian storehouses have +100% health and territory influence radius.
-* Ptolemaic farmsteads have +50% health and territory influence radius.
 * Ptolemaic healers have +6 healing range.
 * Ptolemies have a 30% resource cost and time discount on Temple technologies.
 * Romans have a 15% resource cost and time discount on Barracks technologies.